 What you might find interesting is LinkedIn has just recently rolled out a new beta feature, called a "conversation ad," which is a message ad.
 This ad type is a message based ad to start a dialogue with your potential customers.
 We have not tried this ad format yet as we have been very successful with image-based ads.
 We have also steered clear of sponsored inmail ads due to their overuse, and intrusion type nature.

 However, we will experiment with this feature as it has not been overused.
-It has maybe not even used by anyone yet, as it is a beta feature and only available to some.
+It has maybe not even been used by anyone yet, as it is a beta feature and only available to some.

 It is important to note though that this format requires you to use your own LinkedIn profile to send the message, even though it is an ad and found in the campaign manager.
 So use it with purpose, and please add value to the receiver when you do.